GAAP: Generally Accepted Accounting Principles

 Who oversees GAAP?

-Three nonprofit organizations — the Financial Accounting Foundation (FAF), Financial Accounting Standards Board (FASB), and Governmental Accounting Standards Board (GASB) — play a role in setting GAAP standards.
+Three nonprofit organizations — the Financial Accounting Foundation (FAF), Financial Accounting Standards Board (FASB), and Governmental Accounting Standards Board (GASB) — each play a role in setting GAAP standards.
 FAF oversees the FASB and GASB organizations, while FASB issues GAAP rules for businesses and nonprofits and GASB issues GAAP standards for state and local governments.
 The U.S. Securities and Exchange Commission (SEC) can establish GAAP via government regulations, but it typically allows the private sector to establish the standards.

 Photo credit: iStock/AndreyPopov

-SoFi's marketplace is owned and operated by SoFi Lending Corp.
-See SoFi Lending Corp. licensing information below.
-Advertising Disclosures: SoFi receives compensation in the event you obtain a loan through SoFi’s marketplace.
-This affects whether a product or service is featured on this site and could affect the order of presentation.
+Advertising Disclosures: The preliminary options presented on this site are from lenders and providers that pay SoFi compensation for marketing their products and services.
+This affects whether a product or service is presented on this site.
 SoFi does not include all products and services in the market.
 All rates, terms, and conditions vary by provider.
+See SoFi Lending Corp. licensing information below.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.